kcmerrill/fetch-proxy/README.md

 Fetch is a simple proxy that automagically routes web traffic to running docker containers to host ports.
 Great for dev/ci environments.
 Works great in production for hosts that have web sites running on one machine.

+ * Healthchecks for services
+ * Secure connections using lets encrypt(on by default)
+ * Default service if mapping not found
+ * Response timeouts
+ * Automagically maps new containers
+ * Works using localhost for dev environments

 ## Getting Started
 ` $ go get github.com/kcmerrill/fetch-proxy`